SoftHu/tos_avg/En/heart_4_6_2_9.md

 Are you crazy?
 They would cast me out!]
 1766686528492008 -->1766686621164014[<b>Speaker 👉 Anji:</b>

-You really think…?
+You really think...?
-But my Master and my family…
+But my Master and my family...
 I'm a warrior.
 I have a duty to my clan.]
 1766686621164014 -->1766686682965492[<b>Speaker 👉 Anji:</b>